src-d/tm-experiments/README.md

 ## Getting Started

-_In the following we do not do so, however it is good practice to limit the amount of memory docker containers have access to with the `-m` flag._
+_In the following we do not do so, however, it is good practice to limit the amount of memory docker containers have access to with the `-m` flag._

 Start by cloning the repository, and building the docker image: